OlympusDAO/olympus-protocol-metrics-subgraph/docs/robinhood-mellow-integration.md

 ## Ingestion, verification and deployment

 Envio lists Robinhood HyperSync support at <https://envio.dev/chains/robinhood>.
-The public height endpoint responded.
-Full HyperSync replay was **not** run in this development environment because authenticated query access was unavailable.
-Production already requires `ENVIO_API_TOKEN`; verify its Robinhood entitlement and set `ENVIO_ROBINHOOD_RPC_URL` to a provider retaining state from the baseline.
-Public RPC served the block-pinned verification reads, but indefinite historical retention is not promised.
-This remains a deployment-readback gate.
+An authenticated query returned the USDG funding events at block 65,047,107, including the Safe receipt described below.
+A full native local HyperSync replay has not yet been completed in this validation environment; deployment still needs to verify indexed progress and persisted records.

+Use an archive-capable RPC for block-pinned contract state.
+The authenticated QuickNode Robinhood Mainnet archive replay passed at the baseline block, so the public RPC is not relied upon for historical-state evidence.

 The change spans ingestion, cached block-aware reads, treasury records, global rollups, publisher chain mapping, artifact/client chain names and environment